Improving operational efficiency in banking (2023)

 Core banking processes still depend on legacy systems.
 But the pandemic has made organizations realize the importance of resilience in operations.
 Except compatibility remains the biggest threat.
 Organizations need cutting-edge technologies that can be integrated on top of their existing legacy systems i.e. a technology-agnostic platform to fix this predicament.

 In banking, all the repetitive and rule-based tasks are left to automation.
 But despite their efficiency, bot technologies lack human judgment and are vulnerable to exceptions.
 Also, organizations have trouble deciding on the right technology for automating the right process.
-Other drawbacks include suboptimal work hand-offs, poor exception handling, multi-vendor incompatibility, lack of scalability, etc. – all of which contribute to the failure of intelligent automation.
+Other drawbacks include sub-optimal work hand-offs, poor exception handling, multi-vendor incompatibility, lack of scalability, etc. – all of which contribute to the failure of intelligent automation.
+When it comes to using digital workers (bots) in your business, it's always best to have a human on hand to troubleshoot if something goes wrong.

-An agile process orchestration platform is an apt solution to address the problems covered in this blog.
+An agile process automation platform while keeping humans in the loop is an apt solution to address the problems covered in this blog.

-Enate is an end-to-end workflow platform that enables you to maximise efficiency, simplify complex operations, and become smarter, faster and more agile.
-View, manage and optimise operational workflows, identify automation opportunities and ensure the right work gets to the right human or bot, on time.
+Enate is an end-to-end workflow platform that enables you to organise your operations and become smarter, faster and more agile.
+View, manage and track operational workflows, identify automation opportunities and ensure the right work gets to the right human (or bot), on time.